-The credits attempted total includes all courses for which a student receives a grade (letter grades of "A" through "F," a passing grade of "P" for non-foundational courses, an incomplete grade of "I," and a withdrawal with no grade penalty of "W").
+The credits attempted total includes all courses for which a student receives a grade (letter grades of "A" through "F," a passing grade of "P" for non-foundational courses, an incomplete grade of "I," and withdrawal grades of "W", "WP", and "WF".
 Courses for which a student enrolls but then drops during the add/drop period at the beginning of a session are not counted as credits attempted for the Satisfactory Academic Progress calculation.
 In addition, all credit hours transferred to ECPI for the current enrollment are included and counted as credits attempted.